rlratcliffe/tdd-katas/calculator/fraction-lib/README.md

 ## Questions
 - Need to have different class to represent whole numbers?
 Convert fractions to whole numbers?
 1/1 -> 1?
+- If I've implemented a custom equals and the custom equals that also simplifies.
+Using the same simplify in the equals and in plus, will incorrectly show a fraction as being simplified when it hasn't.

 ## How to Use this Package